 I have to admit I was skeptical – would Disney World Mobile Order really improve my dining experience at Walt Disney World?
 Or would it be more hassle than help?

-Well, I tried out mobile ordering at the Magic Kingdom recently so I’ll share my experience (and some tips and tricks) with you today!
+Well, I have now used Mobile Order MANY times so I’ll share my experience (and some tips and tricks) with you in this post!

-Here are the locations at which you can currently place mobile orders:
+Here are the dining locations at which you can currently use Mobile Order (updated 3/20):